ArthurGareginyan/space_to_underscore/README.md

-# Recursively replace spaces with underscores in file and directory names
+# Recursively replace spaces with underscores (or vice versa) in file and directory names

-A safe solution to recursively replace spaces with underscores in file and directory names starting from the current directory.
+A safe solution to recursively replace spaces with underscores (or vice versa) in file and directory names starting from the current directory.

 ## Example